 The experiment has been designed to record the brain’s activities while imagining speaking a specific command.
 When we usually talk to each other, our reactions will be based on what we hear or sometimes on what we see.
 Therefore, we could improve the accuracy of classifying different commands by allowing participants to respond to an audio question.
 Each participant was seated in a comfortable chair in front of another chair where a second participant would announce the question as an audio cue.
 To familiarize the participant with the experimental procedures, all experiment steps were explained before the experiment date and before signing the consent form.
 The experimental procedures were explained again during the experiment day while the EEG headset and the external electrodes were placed.
 The setup procedure took approximately 15 minutes.
 Four commands have been chosen to be imagined as a response to the question: “Where do you want to go?”
 A hundred recordings were acquired for each command where each participant finished 25 recordings.
 Each recording lasted approximately 2 minutes and required two participants to be present.
 Unlike the procedure in [24] and 25], we did not set a specific number for each command to be repeated.
 When the recording began, the question was announced after 10 to 12 seconds as audio cues by one of the other three participants.
 After 10 seconds, the participant started executing his response for 60 seconds by keeping repeat imagining saying the required command, and the recording was stopped after 10 seconds.
 In each recording, the participant responded by imagining saying the specified command, which was one of the four commands.
 Since we have four commands, the total recorded EEG dataset for all was 400 recordings.

 The recorded EEG dataset for all 400 recordings was labeled and stored; then, the EEG dataset was imported into MATLAB to prepare it for processing.
 The EEG dataset was processed and classified together without separating them according to their corresponding participants, so we could evaluate our designed algorithm according to its performance in dealing with a dataset from different subjects.
 For each command, the first 25 recordings were for subject 1, the second 25 recordings were for subject 2, and so on.
 After finishing the classification process, the results were labeled according to the order of the participant’s dataset.
 Figure 2 illustrates the recording and signal processing procedures.
-Figure 3 shows the 8-channel raw EEG signals.
+Figure 3 shows a sample of the recorded 8-channel raw EEG signals.